Boris01-max/DECO2017-BLOG/posts/my-first-blog2.md

 Discord : It is a platform I used to play online game with same game lover.
 Unlike traditional social media platforms, Discord focuses more on real-time communication and smaller group-based communities.
 Users interact through servers, channels, voice chats, and live discussions, which creates a stronger feeling of direct participation and belonging.

+finding :

+-Fast-consumption platforms encourage activity but often reduce meaningful interaction -Topic-based communities create stronger belonging through shared interests -Emotional communities rely more on storytelling and reflection -Community atmosphere is heavily influenced by interaction design and content structure -Users participate more when they feel emotionally connected to the platform

 # Cemeteries

 # Functional requirements